elixirschool/elixirschool/lessons/advanced/error-handling.md

 ## After

-At times it may be necessary to perform some action after our `try/rescue` regardless of error, for this we have `try/after`.
+At times it may be necessary to perform some action after our `try/rescue` regardless of error.
+For this we have `try/after`.
 If you're familiar with Ruby this is akin to `begin/rescue/ensure` or in Java `try/catch/finally`:

 ```elixir
 iex> try do